lanpokn/PECS_trail_version/Readme.md

 ### (1) Use_Main
+This version of the PBRT renderer has actually been deprecated by us due to its slow speed, limited functionality, and the frequent, headache-inducing complex compilation issues it causes.
+However, to demonstrate how the data in our original paper was produced, we have included this modified version of PBRT.
+Nonetheless, we strongly recommend that you use a renderer you find more comfortable and try to add lens simulation capabilities (in fact, we are working on this ourselves).

+Or you can ignore rendering engine and only use (multi-spectral) camera video as input to test quantum efficiency

 This code has been tested with Python 3.9.13 and blender 3.6.
 The usage instructions for PECS are as follow

-- install <a href="https://github.com/mmp/pbrt-v4">pbrt</a>, and Replace the files in PBRT with the corresponding files in this project(in pbrt folder)
+- install <a href="https://github.com/mmp/pbrt-v4">pbrt</a>, and Replace the files in PBRT with the corresponding files in this project(in pbrt_utils folder)

-(The complete modified version of pbrt's github repository address will be released after the paper is accepted)
+(it's OK to just use original pbrt-v4, ignoring my pbrt_utils folder.
+Howerer it may hard to generate long video)

 - Install blender and it's pbrt add-on